 The components of the follow-up visit are detailed in the LIFE Assessment Schedule, Table 8.1.
+The cognitive measures will be completed only t the Wake Forest and Stanford sites.
+Substudies and ancillary studies will be conducted in a subset of the entire cohort (see Section 8.4).

 Table 8.1.
-Assessments Schedule
+LIFE Assessment Schedule